OWASP/www-project-developer-guide/draft/14-checklist/01-define-security-requirements.md

 A security requirement is a statement of security functionality that ensures software security is being satisfied.
 Security requirements are derived from industry standards, applicable laws, and a history of past vulnerabilities.

-Refer to proactive control '[C1: Define Security Requirements][control1]' for more context from the 'OWASP Top 10 Proactive Controls' project, and use the checklists below as suggestions for the checklist that has been tailored for the individual project.
+Refer to proactive control [C1: Define Security Requirements][control1] for more context from the OWASP Top 10 Proactive Controls project, and use the checklists below as suggestions for the checklist that has been tailored for the individual project.

 #### System configuration